oVirt/ovirt-site/source/feature/ovfautoupdater.html.md

 ### Summary

-The OvfAutoUpdater introduces a change to the system-wide behaviour of vm/template ovf update, and instead of perform it as a synchrounos task the update would be performed periodically for all updates vms/templates of the same data-center in a single vdsm XML-RPC call.
+The OvfAutoUpdater introduces a change to the system-wide behaviour of vm/template ovf update, instead of performing it as a synchronous vdsm operation after this change the update would be performed periodically for all updated vms/templates of the same data-center in a single vdsm call.

 ### Owner